Why choose Tsum Valey Trek?

 - Severe dry cough

-- Finger tips and lips turns to blue color which indicated the low amount of oxygen in the body
+- Fingertips and lips turn to blue color which indicated the low amount of oxygen in the body

 - Altered mental status/mental confusion